nascimentolds/tenzies-game/README.md

   - Control the rendering of a visual effect (confetti) when the game is completed.
   - Display instructions to the player.
   - Provide interaction with the dice through clicks.

+### Todo

+  - Track the number of rolls.
+  - Track the time it took to win the game.
+  - Save your best time to localStorage.

 ### Screenshot